-There was a time when in the western world, that religion would oppress women from what they were. when Mary Quant had the courage to break the oppression of the Catholic church, inventing the mini skirt, a shock for the church.
+There was a time when in the western world, that religion would oppress women from what they were.
+When Mary Quant, dared to break the oppression of the Catholic church, inventing the mini skirt, a shock for the church.
 However, this does not suggest that the religion’s only purpose is to oppress and block fashion from happening.
-Things had evolved and fashion didn’t stop being shocking for some religious.
+Things had evolved, and fashion didn’t stop being shocking for some religious.

-Ultimately, the line between a respectful translation of this religious elements into fashion and an insulting and abusive representation of them is very thin.
-It can either be amazing and inclusive or terrible and abusive.
+Ultimately, the line between a respectful translation of this religious elements into fashion and an insulting and abusive representation of them is fragile.
+It can either be fantastic and inclusive or terrible and offensive.

 Now, when fashion is independent of anything and anyone, it just adapts to everyone’s needs and beliefs.
-There are no more rules to break or go against.
+There are no more rules to break or go against it.
 Instead, fashion’s goal is to give a little something for everyone.
-And although the relationship between fashion and religion was always complex, the fashion industry is trying to embrace that complexity and make it work for both worlds.
+And although the relationship between fashion and religion was always complicated, the fashion industry is trying to embrace that complexity and make it work for both worlds.

 — Simba 2.0 🅴 (@TheBlueIvyPark) November 8, 2017